sunb256/HsvColorPicker/README.md

 # HsvColorPicker
-This is a hsv viewer using VB.Net.
+This is a HsvColorPicker using VB.Net with WinForms.